Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has finished developping the basic hypervisor on Intel VT-x. <br>
-Now NoirVisor has five future development plans: <br>
+Project NoirVisor has five future development plans: <br>
 - Remaster CPUID-caching architecture with a flexible design. <br>
 - Develop Nested Paging with Stealth Hook on SVM-Engine for NoirVisor. <br>
 - Develop Nested Virtualization. <br>